 The History Of Adolescent And Young Adult Cancer

 A COMMUNITY COMING TOGETHER

-In March 2011, a group of more than 30 community members and individuals representing 11 Fort Worth, Texas oncology centers and organizations met to discuss the care, needs, and support of local AYA cancer patients.
+In March 2011, a group of more than 30 community members and individuals representing 11 oncology centers and organizations in Fort Worth, Texas met to discuss the care, needs, and support of local AYA cancer patients.

-Led by Dr. Karen Albritton, the meeting inspired developing a unique, inter-city task force to further examine the local AYA care landscape.
+Led by Dr. Karen Albritton, the meeting inspired developing a unique inner-city task force to further examine the local AYA care landscape.

 Through data sharing and collaboration, the task force confirmed a need to work together to improve the lives of young people diagnosed with cancer in North Texas.

 In 2012, the AYA task force formalized their commitment to collaboration by establishing the Fort Worth Adolescent and Young Adult Oncology Coalition (FWAYAOC), a nonprofit legal foundation operated under the auspices of the Healthy Tarrant County Collaboration.

 In July 2015, the coalition became an official, stand-alone 501(c)3 nonprofit organization led by a board of directors and advised by nine institutional medical partners, two service organization partners, and more than 100 healthcare professionals, AYA survivors, caregivers, and passionate volunteers.

 (AYA) Adolescent And Young Adult Cancer Oncology History